OffchainLabs/arbitrum-docs/arbitrum-docs/build-decentralized-apps/oracles/02-how-to-use-oracles.md

 npm install usingtellor
 ```

-Our function will just wrap the call to the oracle contract with the query we are interested in.
-In this case we want to obtain the “SpotPrice” of “eth” against “usd”.
+Our function will just wrap the call to the Oracle contract with the query we are interested in.
+In this case, we want to obtain the “SpotPrice” of “eth” against “usd”.
 We will request this information to the Arbitrum oracle contract `0xD9157453E2668B2fc45b7A803D3FEF3642430cC0`.
 We’ll use this example contract:

 ```solidity
 contract ARBPriceConsumer is UsingTellor {